MTES-MCT/monitor-ui/CONTRIBUTING.md

 1. Go to [Github Actions Release Workflow](https://github.com/MTES-MCT/monitor-ui/actions/workflows/release.yml)
 2. Click on "Run workflow" > "Run workflow" ("Branch: main" should be selected by default).
-3. ⚠️ This will generate a version pull request with a title looking like `ci(release): X.Y.Z`.
+3. This will generate a version pull request with a title looking like `ci(release): X.Y.Z` which will then be auto-merged by the `Merge Release Pull Request` workflow.

-   You **MUST** merge this pull request before merging new pull requests.
-   _Why?
-Because this PR include both the release notes and the new version from which later versions will be calculated._
+> [!IMPORTANT]
+> **DO NOT** merge other pull requests:
+>
+> - while the `Release` workflow is running
+> - or while the release pull request is still open (waiting to be auto-merged).

 ### Versionning